Chart Color Schemes

 Age

-The median age in Seaton-Grange is 43 years, which is significantly higher than Greater Adelaide's average of 39 years, and considerably older than Australia's median age of 38 years.
+The median age in Seaton-Grange is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's average of 38 years.
 Compared to Greater Adelaide, Seaton-Grange has a higher proportion of residents aged 65-74 (11.5%) but fewer residents aged 15-24 (9.8%).
-According to the 2021 Census, the population aged 35-44 grew from 12.2% to 13.8%, while the 45-54 age group declined from 12.4% to 11.3%.
+According to the 2021 Census, the age group of 35 to 44 has increased from 12.2% to 13.8% of the population, while the 45 to 54 age group has declined from 12.4% to 11.3%.
 By 2041, demographic projections show significant shifts in Seaton-Grange's age structure.
-The 75-84 age group is projected to grow by 41%, reaching 2,119 people from 1,507.
+The 75 to 84 age group is projected to grow by 41%, reaching 2,119 people from 1,507.
 Notably, the combined age groups of 65 and above will account for 65% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 0-4 and 25-34 age groups are projected to decrease in number.
+In contrast, both the 0 to 4 and 25 to 34 age groups are projected to decrease in numbers.